CatManJr/flood-accumulation/README.md

 ## Course Work for 2023 Fall GIS System from the Ground Up
 ## English
 ### Overview
 This repository contains the course work for a GIS system project, focusing on flood accumulation calculations.
 It has been developed using C++20 standards and is designed to be compiled and run in Visual Studio 2022 Community X64 debug mode.
+It can process a 696-line, 493-column 32-bit DEM dataset on a single thread on a laptop Intel i7-13700HX 2100MHz chip with no more than 6s, 23MB memory.

 ### Getting Started